 When you don’t make the worst choices though, it’s a cute and enjoyable read.
 And it’s not long to finish at all, so there’s no point in talking about the content here.
 I liked it, that’s all there is to it.
 You can check it out yourself if you’re curious.
 I like the cat a lot.
 There’s apparently a sequel to this in the works too.

 Turns out the creator has a whole bunch of other stuff on their itch.io page, so I may check out more of their work someday.
 All but a couple things are pay what you want, so you have no excuse not to go looking too if you’re into these kinds of things, maybe throw some cash their way if you like it.

-If you know me at all, you probably know me as a very neutral, apolitical person, so me playing this game may come as a surprise.
-Well, it’s mostly true, I would consider myself apolitical, and I do try to remain as neutral as possible on most matters that I haven’t remained completely detached from.
+If you know me at all, you probably know me as a relatively apolitical person, so me playing this game may come as a surprise.
+Well, it’s mostly true, I would consider myself apolitical, in the sense that I have little to no interest in most political matters because I feel completely detached from them.
 Despite that, I am actually fairly politically minded, I find the mechanisms of politics interesting in a vacuum and take great pleasure in imagining my own political systems for my stories and worldbuilding.